tnaake/MatrixQCvis/inst/helpfiles/tabPanel_MA_missingValue_TRUE.md

 excluded from the feature-wise calculation.

 The MA values for all samples are by default displayed facet-wise.
-The MA plot can be set to a specific sample by changing the selected value in the drop-down menu **plot**.
+The MA plot can be set to specific samples by changing the selected value in the input menu **plot**.

 The underlying data set can be selected by the drop-down menu (**Data set for the MA plot**).